HOW TO PLAY: Three Card Poker

 Three Card Poker

 Three Card Poker starts with players placing a wager.
 Players may choose between Pair Plus, ante, or betting on both.
-Most place a bet on both.
+Most people place a bet on both.
 Someone who wants to play just one should choose the Pair Plus.
-The payouts are larger and there is no further action after placing this bet, meaning there can be no mistakes made on the skill side of the game.
+The payouts are larger, and there is no further action after placing this bet, meaning there can be no mistakes made on the skill side of the game.

 Each player is dealt three cards.
 The dealer is also dealt three cards that are placed face down.
 Players pick up their hands and decide whether they would like to play or fold.